-- Up to 10 % per week or portion of a week up to 2 weeks will be deducted from the grade of that assignment without a viable excuse. - After 2 weeks assignments will not be received except with professor and Registrar's approval.
+- penalty - Up to 10% per week or a portion of a week up to 2 weeks will be deducted from the grade of that assignment without a viable excuse. - After 2 weeks assignments will not be received except with the professor and Registrar's approval.

-Late submission -penalty
+Late submission - penalty

-- No work is to be accepted after the last day of exams at of the semester in which the work has been assigned. - Papers not submitted by the last day of exams by 5:00 pm will receive a zero except with professor and Registrar's approval. - In this case, students may apply to the faculty for permission to submit the paper which will be classified as a "supplementary paper" and there will be a charge of \$50.00.
+- All work for a grade must be submitted no later than 5 pm on the last day of exams for the semester in which the work has been assigned. - Permission must be granted before the last day of classes from your professor and the Registrar to submit any work beyond the last day of exams. - Late submission of assignments may be classified as a "supplementary paper" and there may be a charge of \$50.00.